How to stay safe during breakdowns

-If your car breaks down, follow these rules to stay safe and get help as quickly as possible
+Breakdowns are reasonably rare in this day and age.
+However if your car does break down, follow these rules to stay safe and get help as quickly as possible.

 If you break down on any road other than a motorway

 - Get your car off the road or as far over to the left-hand side of the road as possible

 - Turn your hazard warning lights on and make sure your headlights are on if it’s dark or visibility is poor